sayani-sindu/PrepInsta-Internship/README.md

 3. Draw the Geographocal animation graph for Fretility rate with Asia and Life Expectancy rate with Asia.

 #### Direct Link to the Google Colaboratory is: https://colab.research.google.com/drive/1RS6-WCXkiPr51tnsYLK8nxIx2ToA-D2x?usp=sharing

+# Week-5
+Week-5 folder contains projects on- SQL and Web Scrapping
+### SQL Murder Mystery

+#### Link to the SQL Murder Mystery Problem Statement: https://mystery.knightlab.com/

+#### Problem Statement: A crime has taken place and the detective needs your help.
+The detective gave you the crime scene report, but you somehow lost it.
+You vaguely remember that the crime was a ​murder​ that occurred sometime on ​Jan.15, 2018​ and that it took place in ​SQL City​.
+Start by retrieving the corresponding crime scene report from the police department’s database.

+#### Steps Involved:-

+1. Load the SQL data into the colab and access the database.
+2. After this, analyze the interviews given by the people and check the data in different tables.
+3. After that we found the culprit --- "JEREMY BOWERS"
+4. Check the interview of the culprit and match the details given in the database.
+5. After Investigation, found Master Mind as "MIRANDA PRIESTLY"